 Other Essential Program Information

-Program Funding: ECA will cover all participant costs, including: program administration; domestic travel and ground transportation; visa travel; book, cultural, mailing and incidental allowances; and housing and subsistence.
+Program Funding: Through the award given to Meridian International Center, ECA will cover all participant costs, including program administration; international and visa travel, travel allowances, domestic travel and ground transportation; book, cultural, mailing and incidental allowances; and housing and subsistence.
+If the program is conducted virtually, ECA will work with Meridian to provide a technology stipend to participants.

-Housing and Meal Arrangements: Housing will be in shared university dorms on campus with common bathrooms.
-Male participants will be housed on one-floor and female participants on a separate floor.
-Most meals will be provided at campus facilities, though participants may have access to a kitchen to cook some meals on their own.
+Housing and Meal Arrangements: Housing will be in shared or single university dorms on campus or full-service hotels within walking distance of most classroom activities.
+Male and female participants will be housed in separate quarters.
+In addition to regular group meals and a university meal plan, participants may have access to a kitchen to cook some meals on their own.
+It is important that nominees are aware of these arrangements and that they are comfortable with such accommodations.

-Health Benefits: All participants will receive the Department of State’s coverage of $100,000 with a $25 co-pay per medical visit and $75 co-pay per emergency room visit for the duration of the program.
-Pre-existing conditions are not covered.
+Health Benefits: All participants will receive the Department of State’s Accident and Sickness Program for Exchanges (ASPE) health benefit during the U.S.-based in-person component, which provides coverage of up to $100,000 with a $25 co-pay per medical visit and a $75 co-pay per emergency room visit, for the duration of the program.
+Pre-existing conditions may be covered up to $100,000, subject to policy exclusions and limitations.
+ASPE also covers up to $500 for routine COVID-19 testing requirements in the United States.
+COVID-19 is treated like any other illness under the ASPE health benefits plan.
 Information on the health benefit program may be found online at https://www.sevencorners.com/gov/usdos.

-Under no circumstances are participants allowed to arrive in the United States prior to the start date of the Institute or remain in the United States after its end date.
-Similarly, participants will not be permitted to leave the Institute to visit relatives or friends while in the United States.
-If a relative or friend wishes to visit them, it will be considered on a case by case basis in consultation with the ECA program officer and the host institution.
-Participants are required to return to their home countries immediately following the end of the Institute(s).
+Travel Policy: Under no circumstances are participants allowed to arrive in the United States prior to the start date of the SUSI or remain in the United States after the end date.
+Similarly, participants will not be permitted to leave the SUSI to visit relatives or friends while in the United States.
+If a relative or friend wishes to visit a participant, it will be considered on a case- by-case basis in consultation with the ECA program officer and the host institution.
+Participants are required to return to their home countries immediately following the end of the Institute.

 Violations of program rules, host institution rules, or local, state or federal laws can be grounds for immediate dismissal from the program.
 It is important that these requirements and restrictions be made clear to all candidates before nominations are submitted.